Sydney-Informatics-Hub/hello-nextflow/docs/01_salmon_idx.md

 ```

-`log.info` prints the parameters.

-Now all the index files are in `/results` folder, we will add all outputs for
+Your output now displays the parameter, and the output index files are in
+`results/salmon_index`.

+All remaining output files generated with the workflow will now be copied from
-the remaining processes here.
+the `workDir` to here.

-**Achievements**
+!!! abstract "Summary"

+    In this step you have learned:

+    1. How to implement a simple process with input data
+    2. How to define parameters in your workflow scripts
+    3. How to improve workflows with Nextflow directives and groovy